-Come one, come all… ah, distinctly I remember it was in the bleak December when the pipe-hitters of B squadron constructed the most magnificent, comprehensive, and diverse technical climbing lane onto the ceiling of the entire length of the main building’s spine.
+Come one, come all… ah, distinctly I remember it was in the bleak December when the pipe-hitters of B Squadron constructed the most magnificent, comprehensive, and diverse technical climbing lane onto the ceiling of the entire length of the main building’s spine.
 Throughout the day the pipe-hitters filtered through the climbing problem to dominate the challenge.
-It must have taken the assault teams and hour on average to complete the course.
+It must have taken the assault teams an hour on average to complete the course.

 “Addressing the climbing contraption that is hanging from the ceiling of the Spine: that is an unsafe and unauthorized hazard that needs to be taken down immediately.
 The Unit Engineering Department was not consulted on the construction of the thing — the load capabilities are not known, thereby presenting the potential of collapse.”

-Mistake Number One: because he did not know the party responsible for the construction of the climbing challenge he addressed his message to — UNIT ALL!
+Mistake Number One: Because he did not know the party responsible for the construction of the climbing challenge he addressed his message to — UNIT ALL!

 Oh, dear me… I think that the one and only time I would EVER send a message to the Unit-wide or UNIT All would be to announce this solitary word: “FIRE!!!”

-Mistake Number Two: being the technical climber that he was NOT, he made assumptions and generalizations about the safety of the climbing configuration.
+Mistake Number Two: Being the technical climber that he was NOT, he made assumptions and generalizations about the safety of the climbing configuration.

-Mistake Number Three: as a POG staff officer, do not ever (EVER!) meddle in the non-commissioned business of assault squadron.
+Mistake Number Three: As a POG staff officer, do not ever (EVER!) meddle in the non-commissioned business of assault squadron.

-The Sergeant responsible for the construction of the climbing challenge committed an egregious error of his own; that is, he answered the email reprimand back by entering ‘Reply to All’ thus initiating a childish back-and-forth exchange with the engineering officer until Eldo Bargewell put the kibosh on the convo.
+The sergeant responsible for the construction of the climbing challenge committed an egregious error of his own; that is, he answered the email reprimand back by entering “Reply to All” thus initiating a childish back-and-forth exchange with the engineering officer until Eldo Bargewell put the kibosh on the convo.

 “To the Engineering Department: since when does an assault squadron even need your permission or input to conduct a climbing operation?
 We routinely climb rock faces and conduct high-risk technical climbs of condemned structures without ever asking you for calculation on load-bearing structural potential.
 You need to find a hobby and keep your nose out of squadron business.”

-With the kibosh dropped on both parties, the Sergeant was mildly reprimanded for his tone with a Unit officer, and the engineer was kindly directed to shut his cake trap and mind his own affairs.
+With the kibosh dropped on both parties, the sergeant was mildly reprimanded for his tone with a Unit officer, and the engineer was kindly directed to shut his cake trap and mind his own affairs.

-Teams of assaulters continued to traverse the technical climbing corridor throughout the day, as the jealous pipe-hitters of Squadron A pined away for a turn on the apparatus.
+Teams of assaulters continued to traverse the technical climbing corridor throughout the day, as the jealous pipe-hitters of A Squadron pined away for a turn on the apparatus.

 …and the world kept going around.